Nostrand/Fresh_tomatoes/README.md

 * And finally running the following in your command promt:
 `python entertainment_center.py`

+## Known Issues

+If your system opens html files by default in sublime text or similar, then it might fail to open the file in your browser.

 ### License
 The contents of this repository are covered under the [MIT License](https://github.com/udacity/ud777-writing-readmes/blob/master/LICENSE).